If you want to upload a score but don't want to share it with the world yet, you can make it a private score by checking one box.

 - If you share a private score with a group, then the score becomes accessible to all members of that group, including in search results.
 You can combine private scores with a private group to share scores exclusively with, for example, members of a music class.
 See Groups for more information.

-There are two ways to make a score private, depending on whether you're on Musecore.com or in the MuseScore application (with an internet connection).
-Either:
+There are three ways to make a score private, depending on whether you're on Musecore.com or in the MuseScore application (with an internet connection):

 - Click on the ⋮ icon next to the score title, select Update this score, scroll down, and check the box for 'Make this score private'.